Apolo151/ansible-wordpress-roles/README.md

 - To run playbook: `ansible-playbook -i inventory.aws_ec2.yml wordpress.yml -u ubuntu`
 - To stop ec2 instances: `ansible-playbook ec2_state.yml -e "ec2_action=stop"`
 	- use `start, terminate` actions for needed actions

-## Notes

-### Further Seach

-- Search for a way to find when instance is ready instead of waiting for fixed amount of minutes (ec2 role)

-### Questions
-- Best practices for storing state in Ansible
-- Best practice to handle agnostic roles (`when`, tags, ...)
-	- especially to handle
-		- version conflicts
-		- idempotent tasks